About this course

 A-levels with Extended Project Qualification

-If you are taking an EPQ in addition to 3 A levels, you will receive the following offer in addition to the standard A level offer: AAB including chemistry and mathematics, plus grade A in the EPQ or ABB including chemistry, mathematics and an additional science subject, plus grade A in the EPQ
+If you are taking an EPQ in addition to 3 A levels, you will receive the following offer in addition to the standard A level offer: ABB including chemistry and mathematics, plus grade A in the EPQ

 A-levels contextual offer

 We are committed to ensuring that all applicants with the potential to succeed, regardless of their background, are encouraged to apply to study with us.
 The additional information gained through contextual data allows us to recognise an applicant's potential to succeed in the context of their background and experience.
-Applicants who are highlighted in this way will be made an offer which is lower than the typical offer for that programme, as follows: AAB, including chemistry and mathematics or ABB, including chemistry, mathematics and one other science subject
+Applicants who are highlighted in this way will be made an offer which is lower than the typical offer for that programme, as follows: ABB, including chemistry and mathematics

 International Baccalaureate Diploma